jchen249/Connect-Four/README.md

   To avoid errors, comment out line 3,85,90 from play.py and save before running.

-Use the Connect Four User Guide to additional guidance.
+Use the Connect Four User Guide for additional guidance.